 If you initially set up your benefits to be sent by check, you may change to direct deposit through W.A.V.E (Web Automated Verification of Enrollment or by calling 1-877-838-2778).

 Note: it can take up to 30 days for your direct deposit changes to become effective.

 How long does it take to get paid?

 Please allow 4-6 weeks for the VA to process your claim once we have submitted your paperwork.
-Please allow 5-7 business days for our office to complete your paperwork (during peak times please allow 2 weeks).
+Please allow 5-7 business days for our office to complete your paperwork (during peak times, please allow two weeks).